visgl/deck.gl/docs/developer-guide/using-lighting.md

 To enable lighting in deck.gl, it is required that both the lighting effect and material instances are properly instantiated.

-## Constructing Lighting Effect Instance
+## Constructing A Lighting Effect Instance

 A [LightingEffect](/docs/effects/lighting-effect.md) can be instantiated with a `lights` object: